 About this French Beef Stew

 Making this French red wine beef stew is very easy and most of the cooking is the simmering of the stew on the stovetop.
-It is rich and delicious and the perfect meal to make when you are home and want a slow cooked stew.

 Ingredients you will need

-The ingredients in this Provencal beef stew are very straight forward.
+The ingredients in this Provencal beef stew are very straightforward.
 Most of the ingredients (aside from the beef and mushrooms) will cook down almost completely in the stew making a delicious rich sauce.

 - Sirloin Beef.
-Cut into 1 inch cubes.
+Cut into 1-inch cubes.

 - Chopped tomatoes.
 I chopped my own tomatoes for the recipe but you could use canned diced tomatoes that are drained.